Laser Chess

-Laser Chess is a two-player, strategy video game from 1987, modeled as a board game with chess-like pieces, most of which have mirrored surfaces, and one of which is a laser cannon.
-Laser Chess first appeared in Compute!'s Atari ST Disk & Magazine in 1987, written in Modula-2, winning the $5,000 first prize in a programming competition held by the magazine.
+Laser Chess is a two-player, strategy video game modeled as a board game with chess-like pieces, most of which have mirrored surfaces, and one of which is a laser cannon.
+Laser Chess first appeared in Compute!'s Atari ST Disk & Magazine in 1987, written in Modula-2, winning the $5,000 first prize in the magazine's programming competition.

-Ports of the game written in BASIC and machine language were published in the June 1987 issue of Compute! for the Amiga, Commodore 64, Apple II, and Atari 8-bit family as type-in programs.
-Laser Chess has been re-implemented many times over the years, including a variant Advanced Laser Chess with a larger board and additional pieces, or the new variant "LASER CHESS: Deflection" bringing a level editor, more and more pieces like portals available on Steam.
+Ports written in BASIC and machine language were published in the June 1987 issue of Compute! for the Amiga, Commodore 64, Apple II, and Atari 8-bit computers as type-in programs.
+Laser Chess has been re-implemented many times, including a variant Advanced Laser Chess with a larger board and additional pieces, or the new variant LASER CHESS: Deflection with a level editor and more pieces like portals available on Steam.

 Gameplay

-Players take alternate turns taking two actions with their pieces.
-An action consists of moving a piece vertically or laterally, rotating a piece 90 degrees, or "firing" the laser cannon.
-A teleporter piece can teleport pieces that it lands on.
+Players alternate turns taking two actions with their pieces.
+An action consists of moving a piece vertically or laterally, rotating a piece 90 degrees, or firing the laser cannon.
+One piece can teleport pieces that it lands on.

 Moving a distance of one square takes one action; moving two squares takes two actions.
 Since a player has only two actions per turn, the maximum distance a piece can be moved on one turn is two squares.
 Pieces can be moved forward, backward, left, or right, but not diagonally.
-However, a player can effectively move a piece diagonally by using two actions—forward and right, for example.
+However, a player can effectively move a piece diagonally by using two actions—for example, forward and right.

-Firing the laser

-On a player's turn, the player can elect to fire the laser cannon.
+The player can elect to fire the laser cannon.
 Firing the laser cannon takes only one action, but can be done only once per turn.
 Therefore, a player may want to use the first action in a turn to aim the laser, rotate a reflecting piece to set up a reflected shot, or move another piece into position.
 Laser beams are absorbed if they hit the edge of the board.

 The laser will bounce off any mirrored piece, so both a player's own and the opponent's pieces may be used to set up a shot.
 Since a player is focused on creating a path from that player's laser cannon to a target of interest, the player must be aware that a return path is also created for the opponent at the same time.

-Some mirrored pieces can be destroyed by aiming the beam at one of their non-reflective sides, while others will simply absorb the beam harmlessly.
+Some mirrored pieces can be destroyed by aiming the beam at one of their non-reflective sides, and others will simply absorb the beam harmlessly.
 Each player also has a beam splitter.

 Legacy

-In an MS-DOS re-implementation by Peter Venable (1994), the pieces move like normal Chess pieces on a 9x9 board, with the laser moving like a king, and a turn consists of making any number of rotations to one's pieces followed by either playing a Chess move or firing the laser.
+In an MS-DOS re-implementation by Peter Venable (1994), the pieces move like normal chess pieces on a 9x9 board, with the laser moving like a king, and a turn consists of making any number of rotations to one's pieces followed by either playing a chess move or firing the laser.